John Anderson Fry: Drexel University

-On March 10, 2010, he was designated as the 14th President of Drexel University effective on August 1, 2010.
-He succeeded the interim President Celestino Pennoni, who served since the death of the 13th President Constantine Papadakis.
+On March 10, 2010, he was designated as the 14th president of Drexel University effective on August 1, 2010.
+He succeeded the interim president Celestino Pennoni, who served since the death of the 13th president Constantine Papadakis.

 Fry's inaugural address set an early agenda featuring three major objectives: to make Drexel "one of academe's most powerful engines for neighborhood improvement and regional economic growth"; to "mobilize [Drexel's] entrepreneurial and creative energies to confront major threats to human health, economic prosperity, and the environment"; and to "[maximize] Drexel's global reputation and impact."

 In 2011, Fry negotiated Drexel's affiliation with America's oldest natural history museum, The Academy of Natural Sciences of Philadelphia, creating The Academy of Natural Sciences of Drexel University.
 In 2012, Fry announced the completion of the Drexel strategic plan from 2012 to 2017, "Transforming the Modern Urban University."

 Fundraising efforts have increased recently under Fry with great success.
 Recent gifts include $45 million from Dana and David Dornsife for the Dornsife School of Public Health and $50 million from Thomas R. Kline for the Kline School of Law.
 Faculty and staff participation rates in fundraising campaigns have also increased from 12 to 62 percent.

 Fry is active in local and national matters of education and urban economic development.
 He served from 2014 to 2017 as a member of the board of directors of the American Council on Education.
 Fry was the founding chairman of the University City District and served a two-year term as chairman of the Chamber of Commerce for Greater Philadelphia, leaving the post in 2018.

 Fry wore doctoral regalia at university ceremonies before receiving an honorary doctorate from Gratz College in 2019.
+Fry received a 26.9% salary hike as per sources within a year.
+His leadership coincided with scandals related to misuse of federal grants and the dismissal of tenured faculty due to public reaction to their tweets.

 Personal life

 Fry and his wife Cara, an art historian, have three children.

 Fry is also an avid squash player in his free time and the sport has thrived on campus under his leadership.
 Since 2011 the US Squash Open has been held on Drexel's campus in the Daskalakis Athletic Center.
-Fry was also Chair of the Board of Directors for US Squash from 2013 to 2016, and was instrumental in bringing the US Squash Open to Drexel.
+Fry was also chair of the board of directors for US Squash from 2013 to 2016, and was instrumental in bringing the US Squash Open to Drexel.